akihito-noda/protocol-flexible-nfc-tag/README.md

   reader/                       Reader firmware (Arduino sketch, STM32duino)
     reader.ino                  ST25R3916B setup, polling schedule, logging
-    uart_rz.ino                 Same RZ codec, bound to the NFC UART board-definition/boards.txt   Arduino board definition for the tag MCU
+    uart_rz.ino                 Same RZ codec, bound to the NFC UART
 ```

 Component values are on the schematic; no separate bill of materials is provided.